ojii/django-statictemplate/README.rst

 ``python manage.py statictemplate dynamic_500.html > 500.html``

+or

+``python manage.py statictemplate dynamic_500.html -f 500.html``

-The management command renders a template given by name (standard Django template name resolution applies) and writes the output to stdout, so you should redirect stdout to a filename.
+The management command renders a template given by name (standard Django template name resolution applies) and writes the output to stdout or to a file.

 =========
 Arguments